Press-Play-On-Tape/PrinceOfArabia/README.md

 Drop and pull-up.

 ### Squatting
+Ducking down.
+Shuffling along.

+### In game menu
+Press <kbd>🅑</kbd> to select the in game menu.
+This allows you to...

 ## Objects

 ### Sword
-Crouch down and pickup with 'A' to collect the sword.
+Crouch down and pickup with <kbd>🅐</kbd> to collect the sword.
-When an enemy appears, press 'B' to unsheathe the sword and start fighting.
+When an enemy appears, press <kbd>🅑</kbd> to unsheathe the sword and start fighting.
+It is not possible to bring-up the menu (or save the game!) during a fight.
+During a fight, press <kbd>🅐</kbd> to sheath sword.
+It is not possible to jump while the sword is drawn.

 ### Potions